bitwarden/help/_articles/organizations/user-types-access-control.md

 Choose **all items** or **selected collections** to set the appropriate access for the user.

 {% note %}
-Admin and Owner user-types can access all collections regardless of assignment.
+Admin and Owner user-types can access all collections regardless of assignment when accessing Bitwarden from the Organization View.
+Assignments will control client access and display of collections.
 {% endnote %}

 ### Item Access and Control